Darklyte/HomeAssistant-Roborock/README.md

 This node handles the edge cases of vacuuming.
 Particularly, if the area cleaned was greater than 100% or less than 25%.
 If the cleaned area was less than 25%, the previous flow set the debris level to 0.00 to avoid repeated cleaning attempts.
 The error handler then waits for you to arrive/leave home, at which point this value is reset as it believes you have had a chance to fix the issue.
 If the area cleaned was greater than 100% but less than 125%, it automatically increases the known size of the room.
 If it is greater than 125%, it will ask you if you want to increase the size of the room.

 The notification subflows are designed for android.
-They are based on [INSERT LINK HERE], slightly modified.
+They are based on [This subflow](https://zachowj.github.io/node-red-contrib-home-assistant-websocket/cookbook/actionable-notifications-subflow-for-android.html#demo-flow]), slightly modified.

 ### Maintenance Logging